wxt406611016/MDR/readme.md

 ---
 This codebase has been developed and tested only with python 3.8.0.

 This code depends on several packages.
-We recommend to use conda to build the dependencies for the code. please follow the following instructions:
+We recommend to use conda to build the dependencies for the code.
+However, the package louvain-python can not be found in conda repository.
+Therefore, for python-louvain package, use pip to install it. please follow the following instructions:
 ```
 ### build python 3.8.0